Code-SameerKhan/Flask-server/README.md

 Also the blog contains a user's own profile page where they can see the list of posts especially made by them.
 Updating of profile picture as well as saving it in database is done but only after reshaping it into a smaller size which done with the help of 'PIL' library of python.

+The 'Forget Password' link helps in giving a user the flexibility to gain access to the account even if the password is not remembered by the user.
+It sends an email containing Password reset link ('_external')

 # Employing the usage of Blueprints

 The app developed contains various extentions and libraries which help in running the python script in the form if a package.
 Flask's official documentation promotes the